-Our system is built on the version of SIMBICON presented in [Coros et al. 2010].
+Our system is built on the version of SIMBICON presented in [Coros et al., 2010].
 The trajectories for the ankles, pelvis, back and head are specified in the coordinate system of the character.
 This coordinate system is orthonormal, where the z-axis is the sagittal axis of the character, the x-axis is the coronal axis of the character and the y-axis points to the ground.
 The trajectories for the shoulders, elbows, toes and the knee of the stance leg are specified using local joint coordinates.
-Unlike [Coros et al. 2010], we allow the user to specify the swing foot trajectory.
+Unlike [Coros et al., 2010], we allow the user to specify the swing foot trajectory which will give us access to a bigger range of possible motions.